Grizzly Bear Population Status in B.C.

 - They are a symbol of ecological integrity that represents much of what British Columbians and visitors alike appreciate about B.C.’s natural beauty.

 - B.C. is host to some of North America’s last remaining places where large predators and their prey play out their millennia-old roles.
 Grizzly bears are a key part of these systems.

 - They are an important “umbrella” species, as landscapes that support healthy Grizzly bear populations will be able to sustain many other species.

-- Grizzly bears play a key role in maintaining healthy ecosystems, for example, by distributing salmon nutrients into forests (often far from streams), and transporting seeds through their feces.
+- Grizzly bears play a key role in maintaining healthy ecosystems, for example, by distributing salmon nutrients into forests, and transporting seeds through their feces.